Full functionalities of Detail 3D

 The anchors are implemented in two variants:

-For the Cast-in-place Reinforcement, the Bond strength and is used, according to EN 1992-1-1 chap.
+For the Cast-in-place Reinforcement, the Bond strength is used according to EN 1992-1-1 chap.
 8.4.2.
 In addition, it is possible to specify the Anchorage type for this type of anchor as for conventional reinforcement.

 A thorough description of the behavior of the interconnection between the anchor and base plate is described in the Theoretical background.